Agent00049/Ignite2017_MSAIDevBootcamp_Pre-day/README.md

 Also, keep in mind these are intended to be run as demos.
 To see the full functionality of the sample, you'll need to uncomment the relevant blocks of code.

+For those demos that require [LUIS](www.luis.ai) or [QnA Maker](qnamaker.ai), you'll need to deploy the service first and then add the app ID and key to the relevant attributes in code.
+The LUIS model is under `examples/02_Bots/03_luis` and the QnA Maker model is under `examples/04_Knowledge/01_qna`.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a